themeteorchef/santa-spotter/santa-spotter.md

 ### Timing Santa's Trip

-Okay, so we've got our data loaded and our map setup, but how do we actually _track_ Santa?
+Okay, so we've got our data loaded and our map set up, but how do we actually _track_ Santa?
 Recall that Santa is only letting us hook our _demo_ up to the sleigh's API, so we need to come up with a way to _simulate_ Santa's movement locally.
-We'll do this in two parts: first by defining a pair of server side methods for "moving" Santa, and creating some [cron jobs](http://en.wikipedia.org/wiki/Cron) to automate the firing of those methods.
+We'll do this in two parts: first by defining a pair of server-side methods for "moving" Santa, and creating some [cron jobs](http://en.wikipedia.org/wiki/Cron) to automate the firing of those methods.

 <p class="block-header">/server/santa-timer.js</p>